Mission and Vision

 Named by USA Today as one of the “Top 10 Great Places to See Art in Smaller Cities,” the museum has developed a national reputation for presenting art in a thought-provoking yet accessible manner, with a strong commitment to Northwest art through its acquisition and exhibition programs.
 In addition to dynamic exhibitions, nationally touring shows, and historical retrospectives, TAM serves the diverse communities of the region through innovative programming and learning opportunities for all ages, including free community events.

-TAM is located in Tacoma’s Museum District, near the Museum of Glass, the Washington State History Museum, Children’s Museum of Tacoma, and historic Union Station.
+TAM is located in Tacoma’s Museum District, near the Museum of Glass, the Washington State History Museum, the Children’s Museum of Tacoma, and the historic Union Station.

 Tacoma Art Museum opened at its current location on May 3, 2003, when it moved from a former bank building that was built in 1920.
 Designed by Antoine Predock and nearly twice the size of its previous location, the $22-million structure allowed TAM to exhibit far more of its permanent collection.
 In designing the building, Predock drew inspiration from the region’s light, its relationship to the water, the neighborhood’s industrial history and character, Mount Rainier, the Thea Foss Waterway, and the surrounding structures in what is now known as the Museum District.

 The new Haub Family Galleries doubled TAM’s exhibition space.
 The wing was designed by Olson Kundig Architects and added approximately 16,000 square feet.
 Tom Kundig’s design references railroad boxcars, Native American long houses, and the barn structures of the rural Northwest to reflect the history of the museum’s particular location in Tacoma.
-Works from the Haub Family Collection of Western American Art are regularly on view as part of exhibitions which explore the rich and complex cultural and social contexts of the greater western region.
+Works from the Haub Family Collection of Western American Art are regularly on view as part of exhibitions that explore the rich and complex cultural and social contexts of the greater Western region.

 It’s an exciting time to be a part of the Tacoma Art Museum family!